Gabistakk/Gabistakk/README.md

-- 👋 Hi, I’m @Gabistakk
+- 👋 Hi, I’m Gabriel Emerenciano!
-- 👀 I’m interested in coding and bug bounty hunting
+- 👀 I’m interested in Coding and Pentesting.
-- 🌱 I’m currently learning c, python, .NET (c#)
+- 🌱 I’m currently learning Python, Java Android and React!
-- 💞️ I’m looking to do internships in companies
+- 💞️ I’m looking to do internships in companies.
 - 📫 How to reach me, e mail: gabistakk@gmail.com
-- 😄 Pronouns: he/his
+- 😄 Pronouns: he/him.
 - ⚡ Fun fact: i'm at tier grand master in league!